North Korea fires over 100 artillery rounds as part of military drills, says South Korea

 South Korea's military has reported that North Korea has fired around 130 artillery shells into the sea off its east and west coasts Monday, with some of the shells landing in a buffer zone near the sea border.
 Seoul says the firings were a violation of a 2018 inter-Korean agreement designed to reduce tensions.

-Seoul's ministry of defence said in a statement that they sent several warning communications to the North over the firings.
+Seoul's ministry of defence said in a statement that it sent several warning communications to the North over the firings.
 Meanwhile, North Korea is yet to report on the artillery fire.

 Notably, the country has fired several missiles, including ICBMs, over the past few weeks.
 It is also carrying out drills by warplanes and artillery units and other military activities.